We’ve reimagined how sedation can save entangled whales in a smarter, safer way.

 It can take weeks, months, or years, but eventually many of these entanglements are fatal.

-In addition to our work training and responding to entanglements, we have embarked on our most ambitious project yet: to use sedatives to slow a whale so that it can be more safely and effectively disentangled.
+We have embarked on our most ambitious project yet: to use sedatives to slow a whale so that it can be safely and effectively disentangled.

-It can also help us map the entanglement, so we can make the right cuts to remove the gear.
+It can also help us map the entanglement, so the right cuts are made to remove the life threatening gear.

 The problems we face are urgent, complicated, and resistant to change.
 Real solutions demand creativity, hard work, and involvement from people like you.